Battle of Noryang: Battle

-As in Yi's previous battles, the Japanese were unable to respond effectively as the Korean and Chinese cannon prevented them from moving.
-The narrowness of the Noryang Strait also prevented any maneuverability.
+As in Yi's previous battles, the Japanese were unable to respond effectively to the Korean and Chinese cannon fire.
 When the Japanese fleet was significantly damaged, Chen ordered his fleet to engage in melee combat.
-This, however, allowed the Japanese to use their arquebuses and fight using their traditional fighting style of boarding enemy ships.
+This allowed the Japanese to use their arquebuses and fight using their traditional fighting style of boarding enemy ships.
 When Chen's flagship was attacked, Yi had to order his fleet to engage in hand-to-hand combat as well.

 Song Hui-rip, the captain of Yi's flagship, was struck in the helmet by an arquebus ball and fell unconscious for a time.
 The vessels got so close that Joseon ships were able to throw burning wood onto the decks of Japanese ships.

 Heavy Japanese arquebus fire forced the Chinese sailors to keep their heads low, while the Japanese closed in.
-Several parties boarded Chen's flagship and in the hand-to-hand fighting that ensued, Chen's son was injured parrying a sword thrust directed at his father.
+Several parties boarded Chen's flagship and, in the hand-to-hand fighting that ensued, Chen's son was injured parrying a sword thrust directed at his father.
 Seeing Chen's ship in trouble, the Ming left wing commander Deng Zilong and two hundred of his personal guard transferred to a Joseon panokseon (one of two given to the Ming fleet by Yi) and rowed to his aid.
 Several Ming ships, mistaking the panokseon for a Japanese ship, opened fire and disabled it.
-The stricken panokseon drifted towards the Japanese and they boarded and killed everyone on board, including Deng.
+The stricken panokseon drifted towards the Japanese, who boarded and killed everyone on board, including Deng.

 By the middle of the battle, as dawn was about to break, the allied fleet had the upper hand and half of Shimazu's fleet was either sunk or captured.
 It was said that Yoshihiro's flagship was sunk and that he was clinging to a piece of wood in the icy water.
 Japanese ships came to his rescue, pulling him to safety.
 During the course of the battle, the ships fought from the west end of the strait all the way across to the east end, almost to the open water.
 The Japanese sustained heavy damage and began to retreat along the south coast of Namhae Island, towards Pusan.